wp-plugins/dobsondev-shortcodes/readme.txt

 * Embed PDFs - Embeds PDFs into pages rather than separate links.
 * Embed [GitHub Gists](http://gist.github.com/) - Easily add GitHub gists to your site or blog.
-* Embed [GitHub Repo Readme](http://github.com/) - Easily add the content from your GitHub Repo README.md file.
+* Embed [GitHub Repo Readme](http://github.com/) - Easily add the content from your GitHub repository README.md file.
+* Embed [GitHub Repo File Contents](http://github.com/) - Easily add the content from a file from any GitHub repository.
 * Embed [Twitch Stream](http://twitch.tv/) - Embeds a Twitch Stream into the page.
 * Embed [Twitch Stream](http://twitch.tv/) Chat - Embeds the chat from a Twitch Stream into the page.
 * Embed [YouTube Video](http://youtube.com/) - Embeds a YouTube Video into the page.